-Following this it was not surprising that Hitler received no opposition to the military implications of the Anachluse.
+Following this it was not surprising that Hitler received no opposition to the military implications of the Anachluss.
 Several generals claimed later that it was over so quickly that they never had time to stop and think, but there is little doubt that the sentiment in favour of it was overwhelming throughout the Wehrmacht.
-But it must be added too that all British official policy and negotiations inclined towards the Anachluse.
-After the removal of Eden Chamberlain had a free hand to negotiate.
-On 3rd March, 1938 Chamberlain approached Hitler via Henderson for a settlement.
+But it must be added too that all British official policy and negotiations inclined towards the Anachluss.
+After the removel of Eden Chemberlain had a free hand to negotiate.
+3rd March, 1938 Chamberlain approached Hitler via Henderson for a settlement.
 (1) This, and other evidence, was the final piece of encouragement Hitler needed.
 (2) After the deed was done, (on 13th March) Halifax's speech in the House of Lords reiterated the tone of British diplomacy by saying that since 1918 successive British governments had not expected the "status quo" of Austria to remain stable.
-All that Chamberlain objected to in the Anacluse were the "means", not the "ends".
+All that Chamberlain objected to in the Anacluse were the "meens", not the "ends".

-In the post+Anschluss period Hitler and the leaders of the Wehrmacht began to re-assess the position of Czechoslovakia, and more specifically, earlier military directives, of May, 1935, June, 1936, and June, 1937, all the creation of the now deposed General von Blomberg.
-In his last directive even the cautious Blomberg had used the words "possible war", "since Germany need not fear an attack from the western Allies as they are too complacent."
-In defence it can be heavily argued that any general staff has obviously to prepare "defensive plans" and that in fact this often means that attack plans have to be evolved.
+In the post+Anachluss period Hitler and the leaders of the Wehrmacht began to re-essess the position of Czechoelovakis, and more specifically, earlier military directives, of May, 1935, June, 1936, and June, 1937, all the creation of the new deposed General von Blomberg.
+In his last directive even the cautious Blomberg had used the words "possible war", "since Germany need not fear an attack from the western Allies as they are too complement."
+In defence it can be heavily argued that any general staff has obviously to prepare "defensive plans" and that in fact this often means that attack plane have to be evalved.
 However, whatever the motives of von Blomberg might have been those of his successors remain apparent.
-On 21st April.
-1938 Generals Keitel and Jodl submitted "Case Green" to Hitler, dealing with the state of the Wehrmacht and all possible factors arising in the event of an attack on Czechoslovakia.
-They stated openly that if France and Great Britain were presented with a fait accompli in Czechoslovakia they would be so demoralised that they would be incapable This fitted in well with Hitler's own scheme of of effective action. things - he made his intentions clear to his senior officers. certain quarters happy he intended to bring in Poland and Hungary to share the booty.
-His methods were clear - he wanted a "timed" incident, using diplomatic manosuvres so that intervention would appear justified; above all else he did not mant mobilisation in a tensed situation.
-But Hitler was fully aware of, and indeed in command of. the diplomatic situation. and now realised that he might be able to gain all without a general war.
+On 21st April, 1938 Generals Keitel and Jodl submitted "Case Green" to Hitler, dealing with the state of the Wehrmacht and all possible factors arising in the event of an attack on Czechoslovakia.
+They stated openly that if France and Great Britain were presented with a feit accompli in Czechoslovakia they would be so demoralised that they would be incapable of effective action.
+This fitted in well with Hitler's own scheme of things - he made his intentions clear to his senior officers.
+To keep certain quarters happy he intended to bring in Poland and Hungary to share the booty.
+His methods were clear - he wanted a "timed" incident, using diplomatic manoeuvres so that intervention would appear justified; above all else he did not want mobilisation in a tensed situation.
+But Hitler was fully aware of, and indeed in command of, the diplomatic situation, and now realised that he might be able to gain all without a general war.
 His assessment was perfect: Chamberlain was wavering.
-In a notable document Halifax instructed the British Ambassador in Paris, Phipps, to inform the French government that Great Britain could not really do anything for Czechoslovakia, and Britain could only send two divisions to help France if the need arose.
-(1) In other words Chamberlain was hoping that france could be persuaded to drop the idea of guaranteeing Czechoslovakia, othermise Great Britain would be dragged into the conflict, and a general war would ensue (2) Chamberlain though was not totally unmindful of Czechoslovakia's
+In a notable document Halifax instructed the British Ambassador in Paris, Phipps, to inform the French gavernment that Great Britain could not really do anything for Czechaelovakia, and Britain could only send two divisions to help france if the need arose.
+(1) In other words Chemberlein was hoping that France could be persuaded to drop the idea of quarenteeing Czechoelovakia, otherwise Great Britain would be dragged into the conflict, and a general war would ensue.(2) Chamberlain though was not totally unmindful of Czechoslovakia's